xiancg/vfxnaming/docs/source/repositories.rst

         region3="retromandibularfossa"
     )

 2. Explicitly pass some of the repetitions with an added digit for each one.
-The ones you didn't pass are going to use the token's default.
+The ones you didn't pass are going to use the Token's default.

 .. code-block:: python